christinalicence/crime_map/docs/README.md

 - Include more information on the pop-up for each crime, including the exact date of the crime and the status of whether it is solved/concluded.

-- Improve the map so you can see exactly what are is being searched in a postcode or a click.
+- Improve the map so you can see exactly what area is being searched in a postcode or a click.

 - Include a search feature to allow you to search the road names of the crimes in the sidebar.